dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/faq/template-support.md

 ---
 layout: default-layout
-title: How to import the settings of barcode scanner X app into my app?
+title: How to Import the Settings of Barcode Scanner X app into my app?
 keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, ios, template, driver license, settings
-description: How to import the settings of barcode scanner X app into my app?
+description: How to Import the Settings of Barcode Scanner X app into my app?
 needAutoGenerateSidebar: true
 ---

-# How to import the settings of barcode scanner X app into my app?
+# How to Import the Settings of Barcode Scanner X app into my app?

 [<< Back to FAQ index](index.md)